 The thirteenth-century Silesian friar and mathematician Witelo is one of those shadowy figures in the history of science, whose influence was great but about whom we know very little.

 His biography can only be pieced together from scattered comments and references.
 In his Perspectiva he refers to “our homeland, namely Poland” and mentions Vratizlavia (Wroclaw) and nearby Borek and Liegnitz suggesting that he was born in the area.
-He also refers to himself as “the son of Thuringians and Poles,” which suggests his father was descended for the Germans of Thuringia who colonized Silesia in the twelfth and thirteenth centuries and his mother was of Polish descent.
+He also refers to himself as “the son of Thuringians and Poles,” which suggests his father was descended from the Germans of Thuringia who colonized Silesia in the twelfth and thirteenth centuries and his mother was of Polish descent.

 A reference to a period spent in Paris and a nighttime brawl that took place in 1253 suggests that he received his undergraduate education there and was probably born in the early 1230s.
 Another reference indicates that he was a student of canon law in Padua in the 1260s.
 His Tractatus de primaria causa penitentie et de natura demonum, written in Padua refers to him as “Witelo student of canon law.”
 In late 1268 or early 1269 he appears in Viterbo, the site of the papal palace.
 Here he met William of Moerbeke (c.
 1220–c.
 1286), papal confessor and translator of philosophical and scientific works from Greek into Latin.
 Witelo dedicated his Perspectiva to William, which suggest a close relationship.
 This amounts to the sum total of knowledge about Witelo’s biography.